ekut-es/architecture-simulator/README.md

 - Then use the VSCode live preview feature to serve the needed files locally.
   - To do so just open `webgui/index.html` in the editor and click the 'show preview' button.
   - Alternatively start a development webserver in the project base directory: `python -m http.server`.
+- Additionally you can use the *Debugger for Firefox* Extension and start a session with the given launch configuration.

 ## Branch Naming Convention